Metaculus/Mobility/README.md

 # COVID-19 Mobility Data Aggregator
 This is a repository that hosts a subset of Apple's Mobility Data.
+This has been created to facilitate the forecasting of the effects of COVID-19 on transit activity across the United States.

 ### Data